cstuder/temporal-shelf/README.md

 Files are copied.
 The original file is left untouched and has to be cleaned up by yourself.

+The library is intentionally kept simple and doesn't handle non-alphabetical directory or file prefix patterns well.
+Also keep the shelf directory unpolluted by other files.

 ### \_\_construct(string $shelfDirectory, string $directoryPattern = 'Y/m/d', string \$filePrefixPattern = 'U\_', string \$timezone = 'UTC', int \$overwriteOption = Options\OverwriteOptions::EXCEPTION_ON_OVERWRITE)

 Creates the TemporalShelf object and sets the configuration.